Illinois Gov. JB Pritzker announces $1.5 billion for rental relief program

 RELATED: Despite eviction moratorium, Chicago area renters say they're being kicked out by landlords

-Last year, Illinois deliveredover $329 million in housing payment grants to over 56,000 renters and homeowners across the state, Governor Pritzker's office said.
+TK Soni owns several properties across Chicago, and economic fallout from the pandemic have devastated him and his tenants.
+He was denied in the first round of assistance offered by the state, and Modnay was one of the first people to apply for help on behalf of one of his most impacted tenants.

+"Unfortunately, she lost her job.
+And then she fell behind.
+Since August, she's been behind on her payments," he said.
+"What are you supposed to do?
+You still have to pay for all your expenses."

-Landords can begin initiating a joind application with their tenants on Monday through June 7.
+Landords can begin starting a joined application with their tenants on Monday through June 7.
 Tenants have until June 24 to fill out their portion of the application.

-Tenants can initiate applications starting on June 9 and have until June 28.
+Tenants can start applications starting on June 9 and have until June 28.
 Landlords would then have until July 6 to complete their portion of the tenant-initiated application.

 Households must meet the following eligibility requirements to qualify: